 ECHO Participant Expectations

-As a participant in this free learning community, we expect you to:
+As a participant in this FREE learning community, we ask that you:

 - Participate in discussions and activities during each session.